jaredfaris/ootrain/tools/02_webtools.md

     </form>

 <span style="font-size: 2em;">Sidenote:  IDs are unique.
 This is important.
 Quit having more than one element with an<br/>ID on the same page.</span>

+!SLIDE small smbullets
+# A Note About Javascript
+* Javascript is a first class citizen.
+* Separate structure from behavior.
+* Refactor to avoid spaghetti code.

+!SLIDE small smbullets
+# Flex
+* ActionScript 3 is a lot like Javascript.
+* Event-driven development is a little different.